-14. Transportation
+14. Transportation [help]

 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
 Not applicable.
 This is a nonproject proposal. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
 Not applicable.
 This is a nonproject proposal. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?

-Not applicable.
-This is a nonproject proposal. - d.
+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-Not applicable.
-This is a nonproject proposal. - e.
+e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

-Not applicable.
-This is a nonproject proposal. - f.
+f.
 How many vehicular trips per day would be generated by the completed project or proposal?

 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?